 Looking east from the temporary end of I-74 at NC 710 in 2007, the road was basically complete except for signage.
 (Nov.
 30, 2007)

-This was the first I-74/US 74 signage combination you can saw going westbound after the NC 710 onramp when the first segment opened (Nov.
+This was the first I-74/US 74 signage combination you saw going westbound after the NC 710 on-ramp when the first segment opened (Nov.
 30, 2007).

-A closer look at this unique combination, the first time an interstate and a US route with the same number are signed on the same highway.
+A closer look at this unique combination, the first time an interstate and a US route with the same number were signed on the same highway.
 (Nov.
 30, 2007)